-The Land of Canaan, sometimes called the “Holy Land” or the “Land of Promise”, is a place replete with the sacred stories of women who by their love, courage, resilience and determination endeavor to make their communities a place where all God’s children could learn to live together in peace.
+The Land of Canaan, sometimes called the “Holy Land” or the “Land of Promise”, is a place replete with the sacred stories of women who, by their love, courage, resilience and determination, endeavor to make their communities a place where all God’s children can learn to live together in peace.

 In Nablus we were reminded of a Samaritan woman who offered a cool drink to Jesus, a Jew, and in that hospitality reminded us of how crossing boundaries and comfort zones and transcending stereotypes can help to build a new and better future for us all.

 We were honored to enjoy performances of traditional Palestinian Dabke Dances and musicians using ancient instruments such as the oud, which evoked the spirit of Miriam who with her tambourine and dance helped to keep alive the hopes and dreams of her people.